elm-conf-us/2018.elm-conf.us/content/speak-at-elm-conf.md

 # Speak at elm-conf

-The elm-conf CFP (call for proposals) is open from April 9th through May 13th.
+The elm-conf call for speakers is open from April 9th through May 13th.

 The quick facts: